lipeeeee/luna-chess/README.md

 <p>

 ## Deep Neural Network
-I used pytorch because of it's explicit control over networks, the architecture(can be improved by addding pooling2d and other types of layers):
+I used pytorch because of it's explicit control over networks(the architecture can be improved by addding pooling2d and other types of layers), the simplified goal of this network is to take in a board state in ``a1()`` and return a evaluation score in ``last()``:
 ```python
 LunaNN(
   (a1): Conv2d(5, 16, kernel_size=(3, 3), stride=(1, 1), padding=(1, 1))